 Who Determines If Dog Gets Euthanized

-The best action you can take is seeking medical treatment and immediately reporting the incident to every public agency your city or county has available:
+The best action you can take is to seek medical treatment and immediately report the incident to every public agency your city or county has available:

 – Next, contact the dog warden in your area.
 The need to contact a dog warden is two-fold.
 First, it is important to make sure the dog is up to date on its rabies vaccinations.
 The dog warden can verify a vaccination history.
 Second, the dog warden will make a report and pass it on to the county board of health.

 – Should you not have a dog warden assigned to your area, make sure you contact your County Board of Health.
 They will make a report, which will be entered into the environmental and public health database for that county.

 For each of these steps, it is important to have the dog owner’s name and address readily available.
 Also, you should be prepared to describe the dog, how the bite occurred, and your injuries.